Service Terms & conditions

 Effective June 1, 2021

-Use of this site implies agreement in complying with the following:
+Use of this site and our services implies agreement in complying with the following:

 The terms and conditions explains how the information communicated to you by our organisation and the information on FDSS website are dealt with.
-Also, it explains the terms and condition of your engagement with FDSS such as during; workshops, online knowledge base, written and verbal communications with FDSS coaches and Volunteers.
-By submitting your information online or completing any forms on this website, you are accepting our services terms and conditions.
+Also, it explains the terms and condition of your engagement with FDSS such as during; workshops, support groups, mediation, counseling, online knowledge base, written and verbal communications with FDSS coaches and Volunteers.
+By submitting your information online or completing any forms on this website, you are accepting our services terms and conditions and you are agreeing to receive our News Letters and marketing promotional materials through SMS messages or email.
+You can unsubscribe at anytime by sending us sms or by emailing us to firstname.lastname@example.org.

-The information contained in this site or by any of the correspondences communicated to you by our support persons or McKenzie friends and coaches or during our workshops or any documents provided are intended for informational purposes only, and should not be construed as legal advice on any subject matter.
+The information contained in this site or by any of the correspondences communicated to you by our support persons or McKenzie friends and coaches or during our workshops support groups or any documents provided are intended for informational purposes only, and should not be construed as legal advice on any subject matter.
 We accept no responsibility for the consequences of taking any information as an advice.
 None of FDSS support persons, McKenzie Friends, coaches or any of their associate could be liable for damage or financial loss independently caused.
-Also FDSS and their associates are not liable for any loss or dismissed court applications or costs orders arising from any information provided through any correspondences.
+Also FDSS and their associates are not liable for any loss or dismissed court applications or costs awards / orders arising from any information provided through any correspondences.